What is employee experience?

 It’s more than just where an employee sits or what their desk looks like.

 Employee experience is the culmination of all of the interactions and experiences that workers have during their entire tenure with an organization—from their initial interactions with the organization to their exit, and beyond.

 Employee experience, and all of its components, span multiple areas and can be viewed from a number of angles—it’s the culture of an organization, the technology used, and the physical work environment.
-It’s also the employee’s impressions and perception—gathered through their thoughts, observations, and feelings about their time with the organization.
-Lastly, it includes a personalized journey between the employee and organization to shape the experience—making employee experience a comprehensive way for employers to leave a positive impact on their workers through a number of touchpoints.
+It’s also the employee’s impressions and perceptions—gathered through their thoughts, observations, and feelings about their time with the organization.
+Lastly, it includes a personalized journey between the employee and organization to shape the experience—making the employee experience a comprehensive way for employers to leave a positive impact on their workers through a number of touchpoints.

 Employee experience isn’t just a good idea to keep your employees happy.
 In fact, it’s a critical factor for business leaders to consider.

 Improve your employee experience and start building stronger, more resilient teams today.

 Employee experience impacts every stakeholder in an organization